The Kingdom 6.

 The two hubbed poles of the Kingdom 6 slide together on the top of the tent and are well marked with red stripes.

 Ease of Setup

-It is free-standing, unlike some caterpillar-shaped tents which require each end to be staked out and tensioned, which is a design our reviewers prefer in large camping tents (the Kodiak Canvas 6-Person Flex-Bow highlighted this feature when our reviewers found themselves wrestling with it to keep it upright while staking it out and learned, the hard way, to absolutely stake the corners out first).
+It is free-standing, unlike some caterpillar-shaped tents which require each end to be staked out and tensioned, which is a design our reviewers prefer in large camping tents.

 One pro tip: clip the plastic hooks to the top of the tent before you erect the tent, or be ready for some creative shenanigans — and be sure to have a tall partner inside the tent to try to clip those things while the other person stabilizes the now-overhead top pole.
 Sound complicated?
 If you make the same mistake as we did, you'll know just what we're saying.

-With such big tents, it can be difficult to correctly orient the fly.
+With such big tents, it can be difficult to orient the fly correctly.
 For this reason, we love tents that have an integrated fly like the Wawona or tents that have (good) color coding systems (for which the Big Agnes Flying Diamond 6 gets mixed reviews).
 You don't want to be yelling at your partner because you thought camping was about relaxing and did not anticipate being outsmarted by your weekend shelter.
-The Kingdom 6 has two large Velcro strips that attach the fly to the top of the tent, and you can put it on either way (unless you are particular about which half of the tent has the vestibule and which has the mini awning — see weather resistance, above), so you're never hosed, and it's easy to flip-flop the orientation if necessary.
+The Kingdom 6 has two large Velcro strips that attach the fly to the top of the tent.
+You can put it on either way (unless you are particular about which half of the tent has the vestibule and which has the mini awning).
+It's easy to flip-flop the orientation if necessary.

 Park.
 Pitch.
 Play.